 Of 1,499 rural households interviewed at baseline in 2013, 750 households were randomly selected to receive the encouragement.
 The randomization took place at the household level, so that in each of the 28 villages some sampled households were treated and others not.
 We conducted an additional survey in December 2014 in 12 villages (508 HH).
 In addition to the non-treated households in the encouragement villages, these villages serve as additional control where no encouragement information was distributed.
 We have thus three types of households treated households, control households in villages with treated households and control households in villages without treated households.
 However, in all villages the insurance is offered.
 The fact that we have two types of control households allows analyzing also treatment spill-overs, i.e. to see if an encouragement of the type implemented in this study can generate effects also on households that were not directly approached.
 Balancing tests show that treatment and control groups share the same characteristics and are thus fully comparable.

 In view of an impact evaluation of that insurance, we undertook a pre-intervention (or baseline) survey among about 2,000 households in the intervention area (rural sample hereafter).
 1,499 were interviewed in October/November 2013 and an additional 508 households in early December 2014, i.e. just when the scheme started to be offered to households.
 At this time subscription to the scheme was still low.
 Most households start enrolment in the post-harvest season at the beginning of the new year.
-The baseline and extension survey does collect detailed information in insurance enrolment to correct for potential confounding factors.

 The used questionnaire is structured around 13 modules covering detailed information on household and housing characteristics, consumption, agriculture and other economic activities, income and expenditures, health problems and access to services, shocks and coping strategies used.
 The questionnaire further includes information on risk, the insurance concept, private transfers (sent and received) and their motives, as well as, the network links of these households and participation in village level organisations.
 The rural household survey is further complemented by a village and health centre survey mapping out the access to infrastructure and services.